-Environmental Issue Significance Before Mitigation Mitigation Measures Significance After Mitigation Utilities and Service Systems Water Supply Less Than Significant No mitigation measures are required.
-Less Than Significant Solid Waste Potentially Significant Mitigation Measure K.2-1: Prior to the issuance of any demolition or construction permit, the Project Applicant shall provide a copy of the receipt or contract indicating that the construction contractor shall only contract for waste disposal services with a company that recycles demolition and construction related wastes.
-The contract specifying recycled waste service shall be presented to the Department of Development Services prior to approval of certificate of occupancy.
+Environmental Issue Significance Before Mitigation Mitigation Measures Significance After Mitigation Utilities and Service Systems - Water Supply Less Than Significant No mitigation measures are required.
+Less Than Significant Solid Waste Potentially Significant Mitigation Measure K.2-1: Prior to the issuance of any demolition or construction permit, the Applicant shall provide a copy of the receipt or contract indicating that the construction contractor shall only contract for waste disposal services with a company that recycles demolition and construction related wastes.
+The contract specifying recycled waste service shall be presented to the Department of Building and Safety prior to approval of certificate of occupancy.
 Mitigation Measure K.2-2: In order to facilitate on-site separation and recycling of construction related wastes, the construction contractor shall provide temporary waste separation bins on-site during demolition and construction.
 Mitigation Measure K.2-3: The proposed project shall include recycling bins at appropriate locations to promote recycling of paper, metal, glass, and other recyclable material.
 The bins shall be picked up and appropriately recycled as a part of the proposed project's regular trash disposal program.
-Mitigation Measure K.2-4: New homeowners/ tenants shall be provided with educational materials on the proper management and disposal of household hazardous waste, in
+Mitigation Measure K.2-4: New homeowners/tenants shall be provided with educational materials on the proper management and disposal of household hazardous waste, in

 Environmental Issue Significance Before Mitigation Mitigation Measures Significance After Mitigation

 accordance with educational materials made

-available by the City of Long Beach Public
+available by the County of Los Angeles

-Works Integrated Resources Bureau and the

-County of Los Angeles Department of Public
+Department of Public Works.

-Works.